Asset-centric Threat Modeling for AI-based Systems: The Approach

-In the third step, the architecture model serves as a means to \textit{identify relevant assets}.
-Conceptually, these are the functional and data assets that are subject to the security goals.
-For example, if a healthcare project postulates that the confidentiality of the data is paramount, then it is vital that the training data (among other assets) is identified.
+In the third step, the architecture model serves as a means to \3 \textit{elicit assets}.
+Conceptually, these are the functional and data assets subject to the security goals.
 As already mentioned, \sol{} takes a visual approach since it is assumed to be well-established for the development of software architectures.
-To solve this problem, stencils can support the annotation of software architecture diagrams -- if each element is carefully annotated with metadata to identify a unique asset from a taxonomy, the diagrams can be analyzed in an automated manner.
-In the fourth step, the set of assets is used as an input to \textit{identify threat} events that can impact those assets.
-For example, the presence of training data which is managed by an untrusted actor, could indicate the vulnerability of the system to a data poisoning attack.
-As will be discussed for the implementation of a prototype, it is critical to consider the literature for this step since architects may not have the resources to develop or research novel threats on their own.

-In the final steps, the list of \textit{threats are analyzed}, potentially revealing threats whose impact cannot be accepted or ignored by the risk sensitivity of the surrounding business context.
-These steps require the adoption of technical, organizational, or strategic \textit{mitigation controls}.
-This step could be guided and automated by specific guidelines.
-However, the elicitation of security controls is out of scope for threat modeling.
+Thus, the asset elicitation step can be automated and guided by retrieving the annotations from the architectural diagram and querying them against the previously described meta-model.

+The set of assets can then be used as an input for \4 \textit{threat recognition}, yielding related threat events.
+For example, the presence of training data provided by an untrusted actor could indicate the system's vulnerability to a data poisoning attack. \sol{} achieves threat identification through an attack graph that queries several knowledge bases that are aligned through a graph model.
+Here, ENISA~\cite{european2020ai}, the OWASP AI Exchange~\cite{owasp_ai_exchange}, and the MITRE ATLAS~\cite{mitre_atlas} catalogues are transformed into a graph-based form.
+Then, they are related through properties (\eg related asset category, life cycle stage) to the meta-model.
+Based on this, all knowledge bases can be queried using the previously extracted assets.

+Naturally, not all resulting threats are applicable or equally relevant.
+Thus, the \5 threat analysis phase requires users to navigate the suggestions and add them to a threat model.
+Here, threats relating to the initially defined \textit{key asset} or \textit{key objective} are highlighted.
+Following the previous example, the threats indicate that a \textit{data inference} attack can be applied directly to the data or the model.
+Although users are instructed to review the highlighted key threats (\ie ones targeting the key asset) first, the full list can be filtered based on life cycle, impact, or asset.
+The next step involves \6 identification of technical, organizational, or strategic \textit{mitigation controls}.
+To automate the step, the knowledge bases can be queried.
+Here, the meta-model enables control identification through the life cycle stage of the threat.
+For example, \textit{monitoring a model's usage} is a countermeasure associated with the production stage.